brainsmoke/usb2_hub/README.md

-# An USB 2 Hub with per-port-power and MTT
+# A USB 2 Hub with per-port-power and MTT

 ![Image of a USB 2 Hub](./img/hub_and_case.jpg)